 If you – or the person who has died – has written a will, then it’s possible to detail exactly who you wish to carry out your funeral arrangements, as next of kin.

 If you’ve not detailed this, then it’s down to the person named as the will’s executor will carry out the arrangements and also settle the bill from your estate.
 It’s usual for the person or people you consider to be next of kin, to be named as an executor.
 For more information on the subject, take a look at our guide to managing an estate.

 If you anticipate that their may be family differences over who takes responsibility for your funeral, it’s worth considering writing a will, a funeral plan, or pre-paid funeral, to avoid difficulties at an emotional time.

-Although not legally binding, making a list of funeral wishes – which could range from whether you’d prefer burial or cremation, to choosing your favourite songs, could also include details about the next of kin you’d like to be involved in your send off.
+Although not legally binding, making a list of funeral wishes.
+We have a whole host of resources which would help inform any choice you might make for your funeral wishes.
+Our guide to burials and our guide to cremations are great places to start.
+Choosing your favourite number from our list of uplifting funeral songs would also help and you could also include details about the next of kin you’d like to be involved in your send off.

 Do next of kin have to pay for the funeral?

 It may have been many years since someone was in touch with their closest family when they are dying, or die.